• Skip to primary navigation

 • Oats: I used steel-cut oats in this recipe.
 Feel free to use gluten-free oats.

-• Pumpkin Purée: Naturally, these caramel pumpkin cheesecake bars call for pumpkin purée.
-You could use store-bought but I highly recommend trying our Homemade Pumpkin Puree for some extra flavorful tastes.
+• Pumpkin Purée: Naturally, these pumpkin cheesecake bars call for pumpkin purée.
+You could use store-bought but I highly recommend trying my Homemade Pumpkin Puree for some extra flavorful tastes.
 For this recipe I went with a homemade one and found that the flesh of about ½ a large hokkaido pumpkin provided just the right amount of pumpkin puree.

 • Medjool Dates: These will give this recipe a caramel-like flavour and add some delicious gooeyness.
 You could also use “regular, small” dates but you might need to soak them in hot water first and the texture won’t be the same.
 Also you will need a higher amount of dates.